 My middle name is Regina which was my mums middle name and her mums middle name and so on for generations back.
-Our youngest son Reginald was named so because I had no daughters.
+Our youngest son Reggie was named Reginald because I have no daughters.

 I think I saw a ghost in my father in laws wardrobe when we visited last weekend.

 As a Child

 I was born and raised in a coastal city in Swedish Lapland where It was almost always winter, yet the summers lasted forever.
 In the mid nineties I moved to London.